Governance

 Why this matters now

 Boards and executives are being asked to sign off on AI systems without the frameworks to evaluate them.
-Regulators are moving.
-Reputational standards are rising.
-Organisations that govern AI deliberately are already separating themselves from those that do not.
+Organisations that build governance now are separating themselves from those that will be forced to retrofit it later under regulatory pressure.

 Common questions